primefaces/primefaces/docs/10_0/components/graphicimage.md

 # GraphicImage

-GraphicImage extends standard JSF graphic image component with the ability of displaying binary data like an inputstream.
+GraphicImage extends standard JSF _h:graphicImage_ component with the ability of displaying binary / dynamic data like an _InputStream_.
 Main use cases of GraphicImage is to make displaying images stored in database or on-the-fly images easier.
 Legacy way to do this is to come up with a Servlet that does the streaming, GraphicImage does all the hard work without the need of a Servlet.

+!> Dynamic content streaming has a limitation inside iterating components like _p:dataTable_ or _ui:repeat_.
+See: [Dynamic content rendering / streaming](../core/dynamicontent?id=iterating-component-support)

 ## Info